yhtomitim/who-fed-the-dog-client/README.md

 ```
 ### Overview

 The app is built using Vue Router for navigation between views Using the buttons in the nav bar will take you to a new view.

 The app allows you to search for a specific user by name, edit the user's name (if found), if the user's name is not found, you can add it to the database.

+The app also allows you to search for a specific pet by name, edit the pet's name (if found), if the pet's name is not found, you can add it to the database.